bherisse/socp/trace/covid19/README.md

 ----------
 Using a SEIR model for the covid-19 epidemic, the problem considered here is the following:
 + Control lockdown with minimum effort (in a quadratic way).
 This is motivated by the fact that lockdown effort has a great impact on economy.
-+ One year after end of full lockdown (2020, May 11 in France), the total removed (recovered + isolated + fatalities) population achieves 80% (which corresponds approximatively to natural herd immunity).
++ One year after end of full lockdown (on May 11, 2020, in France), the total removed (recovered + isolated + fatalities) population achieves 80% (which corresponds approximatively to natural herd immunity).

 SEIR model and control problem
 ----------
-The SEIR model is recalled here, where the variable 'u' is the lockdown control (no lockdown if u=0):
+Simulation of a SEIR model is possible on the [epidemic calculator](https://gabgoh.github.io/COVID/index.html).
+Equations are recalled here, where the variable 'u' is introduced as a continuous lockdown control (no lockdown if u=0):
 ![](SEIR.png)

 The optimal control problem is the following: